Locations, Industries & Years: A Deep Dive into Unicorn Companies

 In most industries, the US has more unicorn companies than China.

 Focusing on the composition of industries in each country, the U.S. unicorn companies are relatively concentrated in Fintech & Internet software & services.
-Whereas Chinese unicorns are more dispersed in different industries.
+In contrast, Chinese unicorns are more dispersed in different industries.
 The top industry is e-commerce & DTC.
 And the number of companies in other major industries is at a similar level.

 Recent trend